 Ultimately, the more we resist change, the more averse to it we become.
 Not only are we swimming upstream trying to keep everything under our control, but we’re also actively pushing against those things that we don’t like or fear in some way.

 “Because of these things, most of the time we’re caught up in the world of thought,” Andy says.
 “We’re just experiencing what feels like the same thing over and over, but that’s just our habitual tendency.
 It can be different than that, but only once we become more aware.”

 Truly learning how to feel more accepting of change is a skill that requires practice.
 Thinking about being more open to change is very different from actively experiencing it.
-Mindfulness can be an immensely helpful tool in helping you to sit with uncertainty.
+Mindfulness can be an immensely helpful tool in helping us sit with uncertainty.

 One of the first skills a mindfulness practice like meditation provides is the ability to fully focus on the present moment — acceptance of the now.
-As you work on bringing your attention to the here and now, you might begin by doing a body scan.
+As we work on bringing our attention to the here and now, we might begin by doing a body scan.
 So often, the easiest way to start becoming more aware of change is by noticing the different physical sensations in the body.

-As we gain a better sense of how the body is feeling and how it’s changing in the moment, we are more able to tap into how our thoughts and emotions do the same.
+As we gain a better sense of how the body is feeling and how it’s changing in the moment, we're more able to tap into how our thoughts and emotions do the same.
 We are, in effect, training the mind to better deal with, and accept, all that changes.